ryanmclake/FLARE_AR_CHLA/README.md

 `FCR_forecasts`--for storing forecast output. organized into folders by timestep (e.g., '1day' for forecasts run on a daily timestep), and then by simulation name
 `ARIMA_working`--working folder for files created within a forecast run

-# Info about installing JAGS on a Mac
+# Info about installing JAGS
+JAGS (Just Another Gibbs Sampler) is an independent program for analysis of Bayesian models which is used in thie forecast analysis.
+The program needs to be installed on your computer before you can run code using the `rjags` package.
+You can find information on downloading JAGS here: https://mcmc-jags.sourceforge.io/

 # Setting up SCCData data repositories
 These repositories need to be updated to new location